- About Switched-on-Schoolhouse

 - Lifepac and

-Monarch is described as a ‘media-rich online Christian homeschooling curriculum [that] offers automatic grading and recordkeeping.’
+Monarch is a ‘media-rich online Christian homeschooling curriculum [that] offers automatic grading and recordkeeping.’
 In contrast to SOS, Monarch is operated using an online platform.

 Lifepac is described as a student-paced program where ‘students master concepts before progressing in a self-directed worktext homeschool curriculum.’
 Because each subject is in separate workbooks, your students can work at their own pace and go more slowly with some or start other subjects early.
 Some people with children who had special needs or disabilities found this a great option.

 Horizons is described as teacher-led and has ‘brightly illustrated workbooks [that] focus on the spiral learning process of introduction, review, and reinforcement.’
-Horizons is ‘teacher-led’ in that it is led by the homeschooling parent.
-It is still a homeschooling curriculum though.
+Horizons is ‘teacher-led’ in that the homeschooling parent leads it.
+It is still a homeschooling curriculum, though.

 (Note: Lifepac was the first Alpha Omega homeschool curriculum publication in this series, but then they decided to offer this as a computer-based version (SOS) and online (Monarch).
 So Lifepac is the basis of the other curricula.